Gabriella439/slides/lambdaconf/data.md

 Probably the most mature is the `Chart` library

-However, I personally prefer to use the `diagrams` library directly
+However, I sometimes prefer to use the `diagrams` library directly

-You can also output the data as CSV and plot in another language
+You can also output the data as CSV and plot using another tool

 I think there is a lot of room for improvement in this area

 My wish list:

 * A subset of the Diagrams API with simpler types ...
-* ... with a large toolbox of useful primitives for drawing charts ...
+* ... with a large toolbox of useful primitives for assembling charts ...
 * ... and a backend that plots to a window reliably on OS X

+I've heard HaskellForMac serves this niche well but I haven't tried it yet

 # Exercise

-The column `dwc:institutionCode` in the `specimens` data frame lists the museum where the specimens are housed:

-* Draw a bar plot that shows the contribution of each institution

 ```haskell
 -- exercises/04.hs